-The citizens of Missouri own a tremendous asset - the state transportation system.
-A significant component of the state system is the 33,859 miles of roads and 10,385 bridges, both of which rank among the largest for any state in the nation.
+The state transportation system is a tremendous asset owned by the citizens of Missouri.
+A significant component of the state system is the 33,832 miles of roads and 10,397 bridges, both of which rank among the largest for any state in the nation.
 On average, Missouri drivers pay \$30 per month in fuel taxes and fees to fund the maintenance and improvements to this asset.
-Over the last 10 years, Missourians have invested in 4,405 projects totaling \$12.1 billion to maintain and improve the system.
-Looking forward, \$4.6 billion is estimated to be available for projects over the next five years for additional improvements.
+Over the last 10 years, Missourians have invested in 4,333 projects totaling \$10.9 billion to maintain and improve the system.
+Looking forward, \$5.5 billion is estimated to be available for projects over the next five years for additional improvements.

 Since transportation needs greatly outweigh funding available, the challenge is determining the optimal projects to fund that provide the greatest return on investment to taxpayers.
 Across every region of the state, feedback from Missourians has consistently prioritized maintaining the existing system as the highest priority.
-Other priorities include projects that improve safety, spur economic growth and provide more transportation choices.
+Other priorities include projects that improve safety and reliability, spur economic growth and provide more transportation choices.